OTA-Insight/djangosaml2idp/README.rst

 The processor has the SP entity ID available as `self._entity_id`, and received the request (with an authenticated request.user on it) as parameter to the `has_access` function.
 This way, you should have the necessary flexibility to perform whatever checks you need.
 An example `processor subclass <https://github.com/OTA-Insight/djangosaml2idp/blob/master/example_setup/idp/idp/processors.py>`_ can be found in the IdP of the included example.
+Use this metadata xml to configure your SP.
+Place the metadata xml from that SP in the location specified in the config dict (sp_metadata.xml in the example above).

 Without custom setting, users will be identified by the ``USERNAME_FIELD`` property on the user Model you use.
 By Django defaults this will be the username.
 You can customize which field is used for the identifier by adding ``SAML_IDP_DJANGO_USERNAME_FIELD`` to your settings with as value the attribute to use on your user instance.
+You can also override this per SP by setting ``nameid_field`` in the SP config, as seen in the sample ``SAML_IDP_SPCONFIG`` above.

 Customizing error handling
 ==========================